Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 - Counseling the client, utilizing specialized skills in both individual and group approaches to achieve treatment goals and objectives

-- Case management activities which bring services, agencies, people, and resources together in a planned framework of action to achieve established goals
+- Case management activities bring services, agencies, people, and resources together in a planned framework of action to achieve established goals

 - Crisis intervention responses to clients’ needs during acute mental, emotional, or physical distress